updaterbot/runcloud-sdk/README.md

 # RunCloud API PHP SDK

-This SDK helps you perform API calls to the [RunCloud](https://runcloud.io) API and is a fork of the [RunCloud PHP SDK](https://github.com/16bitsrl/runcloud-php-sdk) to support the Version 2 API.
+This SDK helps you perform API calls to the [RunCloud](https://runcloud.io) Version 2 API and is a fork of the [RunCloud PHP SDK](https://github.com/16bitsrl/runcloud-php-sdk).

 ## Documentation